jet/equinox/DOCUMENTATION.md

 // If storing in a single collection, one specifies the db and collection when using Connect()
-// alternately use factory.CreateUnitialized, which defers that until the stream one is writing to becomes clear let createCosmosClient containers = factory.Connect(Discovery.ConnectionString (read "EQUINOX_COSMOS_CONNECTION"), containers) let! connection = CosmosStoreClient.Connect(createCosmosClient, "databaseName", "containerName")
+// alternately use factory.CreateUnitialized, which defers that until the stream one is writing to becomes clear let discovery = Discovery.ConnectionString (read "EQUINOX_COSMOS_CONNECTION") let! storeClient = CosmosStoreClient.Connect(factory.Connect discovery, "databaseName", "containerName")

-let ctx = EventsContext(connection, gatewayLog)
+let ctx = EventsContext(storeClient, gatewayLog)

 //
 // Write an event